chrigl/heat-examples/coreos/kubernetes/README.md

 Dependency: `make` and `openssl`

-First of all you need to configure your public_net_id in `01-network-stack-env.yaml`, and setup the network.
+First of all, you need to configure your public_net_id in `01-network-stack-env.yaml`, and setup the network.

 ```
 $ heat stack-create -f 01-network-stack.yaml -e 01-network-stack-env.yaml kubi